Lisa A. Pierson, DVM

 Notice that I put the word “balanced” in quotation marks.
 The dialog below will address this issue as it relates to the bone content of with-bones diets because many of these commercial products are not properly balanced with respect to the amount of bone included.

 As noted above, I am not any more privy to information about commercial pet foods than the reader is.
 I am not a ‘fly on the wall’ in these companies’ manufacturing plants.
 I have no idea how clean or contaminated their process is and I have no idea how much bone material is included in these diets.
-The first part (contamination) does not worry me as much as the second issue (bone content) which I am addressing here.

-Important point: The more bone material that is contained in the product, the higher the profit margin is for the company.
+Regarding bone content: The more bone material that is contained in the product, the higher the profit margin is for the company.

 In a nutshell, when feeding some (which ones??) of the commercial with-bones diets to our cats, we are forcing them to consume far more bone material than they would be eating in the wild.